kamil-nowocin/Test_Automation-automationpractice/README.md

 * Support for .xlsx files
 * Support for Fake & Mock data
 * Support for BrowserStack
 * Support for Parallel Testing
+* Support for custom Slack Logger
 ## HOW TO RUN TESTS
 There are multiple ways to run tests from this build.
 It all depends on what you want to do:
 1. Right click on `.feature` file, and Run -> This will run `.feature` file on default settings.